6 Ways to Determine if an RFP Is Worth Responding To

 - Opportunity Value

 Letting your prospect down gently builds trust and can help you establish the foundation for a future relationship.
 It’s important to remember that writing an RFP response isn’t just a big lift for you—it’s also a big lift for the folks reviewing the RFP.
-Try and do your part to make their job easier.
+Try and do your part to make their job easier, by letting them know your company doesn’t have the right solution through a no-bid letter.

-You can let them know your company doesn’t have the right solution by submitting a no-bid letter.
-No-bid letters have the advantage of helping you maintain your relationship with the customer—while also providing candid feedback about why this RFP doesn’t suit your business.
+A no-bid letter helps you maintain your relationship with the customer—while also providing candid feedback about why this RFP doesn’t suit your business.

-For more strategies to improve your process from beginning to end, sign up for RFP Academy (it’s fun—and free).
+For more strategies to improve your process from beginning to end, try Loopio’s free RFP Academy.

 Get Loopio Updates.